kpmerry/Python-Choice-Based-Game/README.md

 ## Installation
 This game will be compatible with Python.
 1. Clone the repository.
-2. There are no dependencies to install.
+2. There are no other dependencies to install.
 ## Documentation
 A more detailed documentation is available: `Documentation.md`.
 There is also `Spoilers.md` avaiable for details on the game design and story.
 ## Contributing